acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 | exf8=    |            1 |
 | {This    |            1 |

-We can categorize the illegal moves as follows.

 By far the most frequent pattern is "1-0" or "1-": it's clearly not a legal move, it means white pieces have won!
 How to interpret this?
 A first interpretation is simply the inability of `gpt-3.5-turbo-instruct` to play a legal move in a middle of a game.
 As a text, statistical-based completion engine, it's not that surprising after all to complete the game as such.
 A second interpretation is that `gpt-3.5-turbo-instruct` resigns on purpose.
 It's totally possible in chess to stop the game (and resign) since you consider that you're losing and have no chance to save the game.
 Interestingly, all games but one are with black pieces, going into the direction of this hypothesis.
 Furthermore, most of the games are either forced check mates or clear superior position.
 In detail, I've used SF to analyze the 48 games with 1-0: 19 games lead to forced mates, 25 games with centipawns greater than 5 (significant advantage!), and only 4 games that are unclear.
 Stated differently, the judgment of `gpt-3.5-turbo-instruct` is quite accurate, except in 4 games that should be continued.
 There is also a third case: 1-0 but with white piece.
 Like: hey, I'm winning, I dare to give the next moves, so 1-0, no discussion.

 You can interpret as you want, the interpretations make sense, and are more or less supportive of `gpt-3.5-turbo-instruct`.
 My interpretation is in-between: it's an accidental error due to the very nature of the statistical-based completion, but the assessment of the position looks very accurate...
 Basically `gpt-3.5-turbo-instruct` finds that the best completion is to consider it as winning.
 A possible workaround is to ask `gpt-3.5-turbo-instruct` another completion (and move) when encountering 1-0.
 I didn't implement this workaround, since it's a grey zone: Are we here to assess GPT or to assess a corrected GPT?
 Is it fair to allow GPT to propose another move, when the move is illegal in the first place?

 A second pattern is the incorrect promotion.
 Instead of eg `gxh8=` the correct move is most likely `gxh8=Q` for promoting a queen (can well be a rook, a bishop, or knight...), but as `Q` is not specified, it's an illegal move.
 There are two possible fixes.
 First is related to max_tokens: experiments with this model and GPT-4, see hereafter, show that increasing max_tokens was not that helpful.
 A second approach is to help the GPT model and automatically modify the promotion as a queen, thus rewriting and fixing the syntactical move.
 It's again a grey zone: Are we assessing GPTs?
 Or can we take the liberty to fix outcomes of GPT?